geo-ant/varpro/README.md

 ### What is VarPro?

-Variable Projection (VarPro) is an algorithm that exploits that the given fitting problem can be separated into linear and nonlinear parameters.
+Variable Projection (VarPro) is an algorithm that exploits that its fitting problem can be separated into linear and nonlinear parameters.
 First, the linear parameters are eliminated using some clever linear algebra.
 Then, the fitting problem is rewritten so that it depends only on the nonlinear parameters.